-DNS over Discord · 1.1.1.1 docs
+DNS over Discord

 The

-/whois command allows you to perform an RDAP/WHOIS lookup right in Discord for a given domain, IP or ASN.
+/whois command allows you to perform a RDAP/WHOIS lookup right in Discord for a given domain, IP or ASN.

 Other commands